-Calling all librarians, teachers and educators: Join us for this year's Zena Sutherland Lecture: "Does YA Mean Anything Anymore?
-Genre in a Digitized World."
-This year's lecture will be presented by New York Times-bestselling author John Green.
-The lecture is at 7:30 p.m.
-Friday, May 2 at the Harold Washington Library Center.
+Calling all librarians, teachers and educators: Join us for this year's Zena Sutherland Lecture: "A Pair of Jacks to Open: Fact and Fiction."
+This year's lecture will be presented by award-winning author Jack Gantos at 7:30 p.m.
+Friday, May 1 at Harold Washington Library Center.

 This is a free event, but registration is mandatory.
 A limited number of tickets have opened up for this scholarly lecture for librarians, teachers and educators.
 There will be no book signing or photographs.

 Gantos is the recipient of the 2012 Newbery medal for Dead End in Norvelt.
 He has also received a Michael L. Printz honor and a Robert F. Sibert honor for his memoir Hole in My Life.
 Among his other works are his popular Joey Pigza and Rotten Ralph series.